Shopify/polaris/README.md

 ### Testing on mobile or a virtual machine

-To test the changes on a mobile or virtual machine, you will need to open the source of the iFrame into your mobile device.
-To do this you should:
+To test the changes on a mobile or virtual machine, you will need to open the source of the iFrame, to do this:

 1. Run `yarn dev`
 1. Make sure you virtual machine and mobile device are on the same network